IBM/cpdctl/README_command_reference.md

 `--flows` (<a href="#cli-flow-dependency-tree-example-schema-datastage">`FlowDependencyTree[]`</a>)
 :   list of flows and their dependencies.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--flows=@path/to/file.json`.

 `--catalog-id` (string)
 :   The ID of the catalog to use. `catalog_id` or `project_id` is required.